sux21/Experimental_Evolution/README.md

 # Samples used in this project
 - **Original strains**: starting populations at the start of this experimental evolution experiment.
 Number of strains is 56.
 I receive complete genomes for these strains.
-- **Experimentally evolved strains**: derived populations at the end of this experimental evolution experiment.
+- **Derived strains**: derived populations at the end of this experimental evolution experiment.
 Number of strains is 363.
 I receive Illumina paired-end reads for these strains.

-# Step 1 - Genome Assembly of experimentally evolved strains
+# Step 1 - Trim reads for derived strains
-## Before Assembly
-### 1. Run FastQC for raw data
+## 1. Run FastQC to check quality of raw reads
 https://www.bioinformatics.babraham.ac.uk/projects/fastqc/

 Versions: FastQC v0.11.5 <br>